-Figure 5: Profits with or without PPQ for different α

-From figure 5, we can observe that the profits in the Both-PPQ case are always higher than that in the No-PPQ case for any value of α .
+Figure 5: Profits with or without PPQ for different α From figure 5, we can observe that the profits in the Both-PPQ case are always higher than that in the No-PPQ case for any value of α .
 This result arises because of the quality enhancement effect.
-Each firm offers a continuum of qualities, and then allocates a personalized quality at a personalized price for each consumer.13This leads to a higher rent extraction ability from the loyal consumers of each firm since it acts as a local monopolist.
-Even though the firm leaves some surplus to consumers in the middle, the positive quality enhancement effect offsets the negative price competition effect, and thereby makes it possible for symmetric firms to increase profits after adopting PPQ.
+Each firm offers a continuum of qualities, and then allocates a personalized quality at a personalized price for each consumer.15 This leads to a higher rent extraction ability from the loyal consumers of each firm since it acts as a local monopolist.
+Even though the firm leaves some surplus to consumers in the middle, the positive quality enhancement effect offsets the negative price competition effect, and thereby makes it possible for symmetric firms to increase profits after 15Recall that each firm offers a continuous menu of price and quality pairs.
+We use the phrase "continuum of qualities" to refer to the same phenomenon. adopting PPQ.
 Basically when both firms have PPQ, they do not have any incentive to leave any surplus for their loyal consumers that is higher than the surplus from the "outside opportunity" (in the Both-PPQ case the outside opportunity is the surplus offered by the rival firm).
 Since these loyal consumers have minimal valuation for the rival firm's products, neither firm has an incentive to offer them any positive surplus.
 Therefore, they end up charging higher prices and reaping greater profits.

-6 Asymmetric firms (Market size)

-In this section we consider the case in which firms are asymmetric in size such that one firm has a larger "loyal customer base" than the other firm.
+5 Extensions 5.1 Asymmetric firms (Market size) In this section we consider the case in which firms are asymmetric in size such that one firm has a larger "loyal customer base" than the other firm.
 We model this in the following way.
 Firms are still located at 0 and 1 as before.
-However, in contrast with the prior section, customers are uniformly distributed from 0 to r, $0.5 \le r \le 1.^{14}$ We are interested in analyzing the impact of a loyal customer segment, which is determined by the value of r.
+However, in contrast with the prior section, customers are uniformly distributed from 0 to r, $0.5 \le r \le 1.16$ We are interested in analyzing the impact of a loyal customer segment, which is determined by the value of r.
 As before, we have three cases: (i) Neither firm has PPQ, (ii) Only one firm has PPQ, and (iii) Both firms have PPQ.
 The solution concept is exactly the same as that in the benchmark case and is omitted here for brevity.
-We list the optimal quality schedules as follows:
+We list the optimal quality schedules as follows: Lemma 2 The optimal quality schedules are given as follows: